Review of Human Strandings and the Role of the Xenobiologist by Thoraiya Dyer. The story was originally published in Clark’s world and is free online.

 This review will have a few spoilers as it is impossible to talk about it without talking about at least the themes of the story.

-But at least as interesting as the thoughts on virtual vs. real world life, is the aliens in the story.
+The way the story thinks about virtual vs. real world life, is the aliens in the story is really interesting.
 I will not spoil that part, however I will very much recommend the podcast version of the story.
 It is definitely worth listening to.

 Give it a listen